dsin85691/SSBA_For_Counterfactuals/README.md

 Also, if you want to fork a change and add it to the repository, I will review your request and see if I can approve of the changes.

-# Points of Discussion #

-There are a few exceptional cases where the algorithm may not work based on research.
-Pathological examples like the random classifier might make it impossible to find a solution.
-We do require that there will be a finite number of class changes within a line segment.
-Majority of machine learning models will not behave like the pathological example.

-In this case, a random classifier would be some model that selects each class with equal probability.
-For a random classifier, every point is a boundary point (50% probability for each class), so there is no convergence in this case.

 # Feedback #

 We love any recommendations from the community.
 If you have ever further questions, we would love to discuss with you on our work post release on arxiv.
 Please write a issues request, and we can discuss further on any potential comments or rooms for improvement.